The 20 best under-eye concealers, according to celebrity makeup artists

 Charlotte Tilbury Magic Away Concealer ($32; sephora.com)

-Makeup artist Charlotte Tilbury is well known among the beauty community for her work on her A-List roster of clients, such as Rihanna and Amal Clooney.
-So, it's not surprising that she created a cosmetics line that includes a long-wearing under-eye concealer that adds luminosity to your face.
-The Persian silk tree bark extract can help reduce the look of puffiness, dark circles and crows feet, with palmitoyl glycine helping fade the appearance of lines and wrinkles.
+Makeup artist Charlotte Tilbury is well known in the beauty community for her work on her A-List roster of clients, such as Rihanna and Amal Clooney.
+So it's not surprising that she created a cosmetics line that includes a long-wearing under-eye concealer that adds luminosity to your face.
+The Persian silk tree bark extract can help reduce the look of puffiness, dark circles and crow's-feet, with palmitoyl glycine helping to fade the appearance of lines and wrinkles.

 _______________________________________________________________________________